pranavsrivastava0198/NLP-with-Disaster-Tweets/README.md

 ### The program uses a Machine Learning model that predicts which Tweets are about real disasters and which one’s are not.

 ##### Acknowledgments:
-This dataset was created by the company figure-eight and originally shared on their ‘Data For Everyone’ website here.
+This dataset was created by the company figure-eight and originally shared on their ‘Data For Everyone’ website.